Stanford-NavLab/gnss_lib_py/docs/source/tutorials/tutorials.rst

 NavData Tutorial
 ---------------------

-Sections of this tutorial shows how to interact with our standard :code:`NavData` class.
+Sections of this tutorial show how to interact with our standard :code:`NavData` class.

 .. toctree::